zihaohuang156322/zihaohuang156322.github.io/_pages/about.md

 <span id="about-me"></span>

-# 这是一个绝对全新的仓库！Welcome to my homepage!
+# Welcome to my homepage!
 I am **Zihao Huang**, a PhD student in Mathematics at Central South University in Changsha, China, supervised by Prof. Yue Zhou.
 I received my BSc in Mathematics and Applied Mathematics from Central South University in 2024.
 My expected PhD graduation date is June 2029.

 I work on algebraic combinatorics and special functions, with a particular focus on constant term identities and Macdonald polynomials.